MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/index.md

 ### Faster release cadence

-New Windows APIs and features have typically been tied to OS releases that happen on a once or twice a year release cadence.
-The Windows App SDK will ship updates on a faster cadence, enabling you to get earlier and more rapid access to innovations in the Windows development platform as soon as they are created.
+New Windows APIs and features are usually shipped within major Windows OS updates that release about once a year.
+Windows App SDK ships about once every six months.
+This release cadence ensures that you have access to the latest innovations in the Windows development platform.

 ## Developer roadmap